Skip to content

 Is WagePilot better than Homebase for a UK business?

 For UK businesses, WagePilot fits the rules better: 12.07% holiday accrual, NMW record-keeping and GBP billing, versus Homebase’s US-first holiday and compliance.
-Homebase has a generous free tier, and so does WagePilot’s Solo plan; WagePilot wins on UK-native handling and flat per-site pricing as you grow.
+Homebase has a generous free tier, and so does WagePilot’s Free plan; WagePilot wins on UK-native handling and flat per-site pricing as you grow.

 Does WagePilot have a free plan like Homebase?